 - Create your account/log in to your profile.

-- Create an application - Select the Paramedic level.
-Verify your personal information and make any necessary changes.
-Then, follow the prompts through the application process.
+- Select the Paramedic State-licensed Application.
+Verify/update any personal information and follow the prompts through the application.

 Expiration Dates